joomla/accessibility/custom-elements-docs/message-dialog.md

 * **Alerts**: Overlaying windows which may require an (..
 Bestätigung durch den user)
 * Popovers, Tooltips

-This document is on modal dialog windows
+This document is on modal dialog windows.